softauthor/vuejs-firebase-role-based-auth/README.md

+# Vue.js + Firebase: Role-Based Authentication / Authorization in a nutshell

 In this article, you’re going to learn how to set user roles using Auth Custom Claims and store user data to the Cloud Firestore when a new Firebase user account is created.

 Then, I will be showing you how to guard vue routes based on user role when signing in.